 “I make sure privacy and safety are always at the forefront before I click ‘share,’” said parent-influencer and founder of Mixed Up Clothing Sonia Smith-Kang.
 Sharing about family life online can have positive benefits, like connecting people around common issues and building community.
 As Smith-Kang points out, “Our family and friends throughout the world can count on me to bring them first day of school pics, gameday action and multicultural events we attend [as well as] the mundane everyday happenings.”

-University of Florida legal skills professor Stacey Steinberg is considered one of the foremost experts on the phenomena of parents sharing online.
-In 2017 Steinberg coined the term “sharenting” to highlight the overuse of social media by parents and some of its harmful effects, specifically on the child’s right to privacy.
+University of Florida legal skills professor Stacey Steinberg is considered one of the foremost experts on the phenomena of parents sharing online, often referred to as “sharenting,” a term first coined by the Wall Street Journal.
+She highlights the overuse of social media by parents and some of its harmful effects, specifically on the child’s right to privacy.
 “Children might one day resent the disclosures made years earlier by their parents,” wrote Steinberg in her paper, “Sharenting: Children’s Privacy in the Age of Social Media.”